 - Any business with 20 or more employees will need to file an accessibility compliance report by December 31, 2017.
 File your report here.

-In 2014 and again in 2016, the Canadian Marketing Association (CMA) secured funding from the Accessibility Directorate of Ontario of the Ministry of Economic Development, Employment and Infrastructure via its EnAbling Change Program to help Ontario-based organizations comply with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and the accessibility standards.
+Note: In 2014 and again in 2016, the Canadian Marketing Association (CMA) secured funding from the Accessibility Directorate of Ontario of the Ministry of Economic Development, Employment and Infrastructure via its EnAbling Change Program to help Ontario-based organizations comply with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and the accessibility standards.

 Canadian organizations are leading the way in applying accessibility standards.
 Don't get left behind!